codemagic-ci-cd/codemagic-docs/content/flutter-publishing/publishing-to-microsoft-store.md

 aliases: /publishing/publishing-to-microsoft-store
 ---

 Codemagic enables you to automatically publish your desktop app to the Microsoft Store.
+The application submission is automatically submitted to the review/certification process in the Partner Center.

 {{<notebox>}}
 This guide only applies to workflows configured with the **Flutter workflow editor**.
 If your workflow is configured with **codemagic.yaml** please go to [Publishing to Microsoft Store using codemagic.yaml](../publishing-yaml/distribution/#microsoft-partner-center).